broadinstitute/seqr/deploy/KUBERNETES.md

 ## Install

-Whether installing seqr on a laptop, on-prem, or on cloud VMs, Docker images and Kubernetes can be used to automate the deployment steps and isolate them from the host systems.

 The instructions below cover local deployments using Minikube, but are also directly applicable to cloud-based deployments which replace Minikube with a managed Kubernetes cluster like Google Container Engine.
-The Kubernetes project maintains a [complete list of deployment options](https://kubernetes.io/docs/setup/pick-right-solution/).
+The Kubernetes project maintains a [complete list of ways to create a Kubernetes cluster](https://kubernetes.io/docs/setup/pick-right-solution/).

 #### Prerequisites
  - *Hardware:*  At least **16 Gb RAM**, **2 CPUs**, **50 Gb disk space**